nywinewench/fan-fiction-archive/RWBY/quincy/chapter-1.md

 Unless channeled through Dust.
 Through Dust, an aura acquired some of the Dust's properties&mdash; which they'd discovered when trying to replenish their own, only to be singed by sudden flames.
-Judging by the shorted-out robot standing above them, it must be yellow Dust on which they lay.
+Judging by the shorted-out robot standing above Quincy, it must be yellow Dust on which they lay.
 Quincy's pinkie finger still rested against the androids cold, metal boot.

-Torchwick, Cinder, and dozens of mask-clad White Fang mulled under an overcast night sky, backgrounded by numerous Bullhead aircraft, their engines tilted and glowing on standby.
+Roman Torchwick, in his signature white coat and bowler hat, Cinder Fall, in a scarlet tunic laced with golden dust lines, and dozens of mask-clad White Fang mulled under an overcast night sky.
+Numerous Bullhead aircraft backgrounded the group, their engines tilted and glowing on standby.
 Occasionally, Torchwick or another would glance impatiently at the Schnee processing facility's loading dock, until&mdash; with the hum of mechanical motors and the clinking of chains&mdash; the array of bay doors all began rising.
 In a door frame at the far end leaned Quincy, battered but whole.

-"Well, kid" started Torchwick in his typically condescending musical tone, "looks like you had a bit of fun while we were waiting and waiting.
-Take a seat and let the grown-ups take over from here."
+"Well, kid" started Torchwick in his typically condescending musical tone, "looks like you had a bit of fun while we were waiting... and waiting.
+Have a seat and let the grown-ups take over from here."
 He turned to address the others.
 "Go!
 Remember, anything not bolted down is ours!"
 The mass of White Fang hurried in unison into the building, carts in tow, trucks following closely behind.

 Quincy hissed under their breath.
 They didn't trust Torchwick farther than Lacuna could strike.
 Why were the White Fang working with&mdash; working